Six people at a table holding their mobile phones.

 A small disc of metallic tellurium.

-What is tellurium used for?
-Adding tellurium to other metals improves their strength and hardness and reduces corrosion.
-It can also be used for tinting glass and is vital to the manufacture of solar panels.
+What’s tellurium used for?
+Adding tellurium to other metals improves their strength and hardness, and reduces corrosion.
+It can also be used for tinting glass and is vital for manufacturing of solar panels.

 Where does tellurium come from?
 Tellurium is found in copper ore and most often extracted as a by-product of copper processing.
 Tellurium is mined in Japan and Canada.